brian-arnold/NgonorrhoeaeLinkageGenomics/README.md

 to uncompress all gzip’d files in the current directory.

-To uncompress the FASTA files used in the analysis, move into the directory that contains these files
+To uncompress the FASTA files used in the analysis, type

->cd FilteredFASTAS/

-and type

 >tar zxf UK_FilteredFASTAS.tar.gz UK_FilteredFASTAS

 To uncompress files only for the UK dataset.
 This may take a minute or so.
-The current script is set up to analyze the UK dataset (using metadata specific to this population), but this may be changed by modifying variables at the beginning of the NgonorrhoeaeLinkageGenomics.pl Perl script.
+The current script is set up to analyze the UK dataset (using metadata specific to this population), but this may be changed by modifying variables at the beginning of the NgonorrhoeaeLinkageGenomics.pl Perl script to analyse the US and NZ datasets that are also mentioned in the manuscript.

 To run the Perl script, type:

 >perl NgonorrhoeaeLinkageGenomics.pl tmp